 With a thin volume, capacity is referenced as virtual, provisioned, or consumed.
 The virtual capacity of the thin volume is the capacity that the host sees as being available for READ or WRITE operations.
 The provisioned capacity is the physical capacity used to store new data from host write requests.
 The provisioned capacity is typically a smaller capacity than the virtual capacity.
 The consumed capacity is the amount of provisioned capacity the host uses for saving data during processing of host write requests.
-When the consumed capacity reaches the provisioned capacity, the storage array cannot accommodate additional write requests until the storage management software increases the provisioned capacity.
-The storage management software can automatically expand the provisioned capacity or you can do it manually.
+When the consumed capacity reaches the provisioned capacity, the storage array cannot accommodate additional write requests until the storage management software increases the provisioned capacity or you can do it manually.
 If you select the automatic expansion options, you can set a maximum expansion capacity.
 The maximum expansion capacity enables you to limit the automatic growth of the volume to be an amount below the virtual capacity.